 “Speed defeats strength 99% of the time.” – Dai Master Rafael Nieto

-Constant movement in your own rhythm keeps your opponent on edge, because they will not know what is coming next.
+Constant movement in your own rhythm keeps your opponent on edge because they will not know what is coming next.
 Master Rafael stresses the fact that you should not limit yourself to linear movements, but rather movements with a never-ending flow.
 This makes sure that your attacks are unpredictable.
-Focus on moving in an infinity motion and less on what your next move should be.
-Eventually, (through hours of practice) this flow will come natural to you.
+Focus on moving in an infinite motion and less on what your next move should be.
+Eventually, (through hours of practice) this flow will come naturally to you.

 Speed will trump strength if you learn how to land your attacks in the proper way.
 Trying to punch or kick as hard as possible will result in a loss of energy and predictability.
 If you train to attack and defend with speed, you will be able to attack more frequently, therefore limiting the chances of being hit.

 A combination of the infinity flow in your movements with quick attacks will transform you into an evasive fighter.
 You will be difficult to hit, land more attacks, take less damage, and become more effective and efficient in the dojo.

 Try focusing on your speed and flow rather than power during your next class with us…and never forget the first rule of fighting “Don’t get hit”!